Home gardening is booming worldwide, but the trend was positive long before the pandemic.

 - Children involved in growing vegetables are more willing to eat them.

-Interest in gardening remains strong in 2021 as gardening trends are driven by the Covid pandemic.
+Interest in gardening remains strong as gardening trends are driven by the Covid pandemic.

 In 2021, National Gardening Association conducted a study on gardening statistics in the United States and found that gardening participation was way up from pre-pandemic years.
 (1)